Pneumonia

 Pneumonia is common across all age groups but it is a leading cause of death among the old and immunosupressed.
 There are two broad classifications, community acquired pneumonia (CAP) and hospital acquired pneumoniae (HAP).

-pneumonia can be caused by the flue, COVID-19 or many other infectious agents.
+Pneumonia can be caused by the flu, COVID-19 or many other infectious agents.
+Bacteria, fungi and a wide variety of virsues can cause pneumonias and there is a lot of variation in the virulence of different pathogenic agents.
 Health providers make a distinction between viral pneumonia and bacterial pneumonia.
 Viral pneumonia follows on from a cold or flue that persists.
-Bacterail pneumonia is caused by bacteria and may be accompanied by a mucus-y cough, high fever and severe chest paints.
+Bacterial pneumonia is caused by bacteria and may be accompanied by a mucus-y cough, high fever and severe chest paints.

 Community acquired pneumonia (CAP):